Dheovani/SVG-Viewer/README.md

 2. Open a folder or workspace in VSCode.

+3. Choose one of the following:

+    1. Click on a SVG file and select "Yes" on the message displayed

+    2. Right-button click on the image you want to see and select `Open preview`

-3. Simply click on an SVG image file in the file explorer.
+    3. Click on a SVG file and press `ctrl+shift+t`

 4. The SVG image will be displayed in a new tab within VSCode, allowing you to view and interact with it.